 - Support businesses that are reducing their global warming pollution by your investments and purchases.

 I have no problem with this list and already do many of them.
 Yet this highlights my concerns about the new Religious Left mantra on global warming.
-Sound Christian stewardship of economic and material resources would suggest that actions like these are good actions regardless of whether there is anthropogenic global warming or not.
+Sound Christian stewardship of economic and material resources would suggest that actions like these are good regardless of whether there is anthropogenic global warming.
 So rather than trying to scare people into stewardship with questionable apocalyptic visions, why not instill within people a sound basis for Christian environmental stewardship and let that have its ramifications throughout the culture?
-There is an adage that says that a marriage of science and religion soon makes religion a widow.
-Where will be if (and I think when) global warming is shown to be something far different than we have been led to believe but we have grounded our motivation for environmentalism in that scientific assumption?
-Our basis for Christian stewardship needs to be grounded in the Word of God not in a pseudo-scientific political strategy for countering political forces we don’t like.
-We need a stewardship that honors the role of humanity as productive beings bringing the earth to its fullness all the time honoring the beauty and majesty of the created order.
+An adage says a marriage of science and religion soon makes religion a widow.
+Where will be if (and I think when) global warming is shown to be something far different than we have been led to believe, but we have grounded our motivation for environmentalism in that scientific assumption?
+Our basis for Christian stewardship needs to be grounded in the Word of God, not in a pseudo-scientific political strategy for countering political forces we don't like.
+We need a stewardship that honors humanity's role as productive beings, always bringing the earth to its fullness and honoring the beauty and majesty of the created order.

 (1) “The World Almanac and Book of Facts, 2006.”
 New York: World Almanac Books, 2006.
 301.